Progressive-Victory/the-website/README.md

 Only certain users have the ability to deploy branches on Vercel.
 Create a PR and request help from @somejoops, a deputy, or assistant, or attend coding team meeting Mondays at 5PM PST / 8PM EST to have your PR approved.

-## Working with MongoDB
+## Working with the database

-We utilize MongoDB Atlas, their cloud service, so you can work on a dev instance of our database without having to spin up a local instance of Mongo.

-For some development tasks you may need direct access to this.
-If so, contact a director, deputy, or assistant to be granted access to the development instance.
+In order to interact with our database at all, you will have to be running a local instance of the api.
+See the read me for steps on how to set it up.

 ## Learn More